 LSAC publishes score percentiles for each scaled score measured over a three year period (your scaled score is the one people mean when they say “my LSAT score is __.”
 It’s some number between 120-180, but hopefully for you it will be closer to 180).
 These percentile scores can help you assess your strength by showing you roughly how rare each score is.
 The percentile numbers in the chart below indicate the percentage of people that scored below that score in that three years measured.
 So for 165 for example, 91.4 percent of takers got below that score in the period 2009-2012.

 Looking at LSAT percentile scores gives you a good way to understand why exactly high scorers are in demand at law schools.
-170-180 seems like a big range of numbers, but if you look at the percentiles, you’ll see that a tiny fraction of the total test takers hit that score range- only 2.8% of takers in the year of LSAT takers in the last three years did so.
+170-180 seems like a big range of numbers, but if you look at the percentiles, you’ll see that a tiny fraction of the total test takers hit that score range- only 2.8% of LSAT takers in the last three years did so.

 You might also have noticed that the numbers are shifting a little.
 In most areas of the chart, a greater percentage of LSAT takers are achieving higher numbers, possibly because test takers are putting in more effort preparing with each subsequent year.

 Remember that the LSAT is not actually a curved test.
 There doesn’t have to be any set percentage of people getting any given score.
-This mean everyone taking it could theoretically get above a 150 if only stronger takers took a specific administration of the test.
+This means everyone taking it could theoretically get above a 150 if only stronger takers took a specific administration of the test.
 Instead of being curved, the LSAT is actually statistically equated.
 In plain English, that means they try to make it so a certain score is just as difficult to get in each test.
+A 169, for example, should be roughly as hard to get each test.
 So if people are better prepared than in previous years, the percentiles are going to change a little bit.

 Without further ado, here is the chart: